-RSP 503–02: Sponsored Project Cash Advances
+RSP 503–02: Sponsored Project Expense Advances

 Office for Research and Sponsored Projects Administration (ORSPA)

 The efficient operation of a sponsored project sometimes requires availability of funds in advance.
 The university generally has three types of cash advance mechanisms: (I) sponsored project expense advances; (II) petty cash funds; and (III) travel advances.

 Expense advances for a sponsored project may be utilized for approved project purposes.
 All expense advances must comply with allowable project costs and adhere to university policies.